DavidKeller/mDNS-hub/README.md

 # Usage
 Start the application with each subnet interface you want to share mDNS traffic.

-    $mDNS-hub eth1 eth2 .. ethX
+    $mdnshubd eth1 eth2 .. ethX

-You can use the -d argument if you want application to daemonize in the background:
+You can use the -f argument if you want application to stay in the foreground:

-    $mDNS-hub -d eth1 eth2 .. ethX
+    $mdnshubd -f eth1 eth2 .. ethX